 While some swimming pools are designed for entertainment and leisurely exercise, others are meant for athletic training or hydrotherapy.
-Therefore, the types, designs, and styles of pools is directly related to the intended use.
+Therefore, the types, designs, and styles of pools are directly related to the intended use.

 Furthermore, the cost of building a pool varies from one option to the other.
 Also, a lot depends on the aesthetic features and the pool operation itself.
 That’s why we have created this guide, so you can opt for something that meets your requirements and budget.

 Without further ado, let’s dive in.